core.units.mlip_unit.predict#

 class GenProto[T](Protocol): def meth(self) -> T: ...

-- predict(data: fairchem.core.datasets.atomic_data.AtomicData, undo_element_references: bool) dict #
+- predict(data: fairchem.core.datasets.atomic_data.AtomicData, undo_element_references: bool) dict#

 - property dataset_to_tasks: dict[str, list]#

-- class core.units.mlip_unit.predict.MLIPPredictUnit(inference_model_path: str, device: str = 'cpu', overrides: dict | None = None, inference_settings: fairchem.core.units.mlip_unit.InferenceSettings | None = None, seed: int = 41, atom_refs: dict | None = None)#
+- class core.units.mlip_unit.predict.MLIPPredictUnit(inference_model_path: str, device: str = 'cpu', overrides: dict | None = None, inference_settings: fairchem.core.units.mlip_unit.InferenceSettings | None = None, seed: int = 41, atom_refs: dict | None = None, assert_on_nans: bool = False)#

 Bases:

-The PredictUnit is an interface that can be used to organize your prediction logic.
+torchtnt.framework.PredictUnit[fairchem.core.datasets.atomic_data.AtomicData],MLIPPredictUnitProtocolThe PredictUnit is an interface that can be used to organize your prediction logic.
 The core of it is the

-which is an abstract method where you can define the code you want to run each iteration of the dataloader.To use the PredictUnit, create a class which subclasses
+predict_stepwhich is an abstract method where you can define the code you want to run each iteration of the dataloader.To use the PredictUnit, create a class which subclasses

-.from torchtnt.framework.unit import PredictUnit Batch = Tuple[torch.tensor, torch.tensor] # specify type of the data in each batch of the dataloader to allow for typechecking class MyPredictUnit(PredictUnit[Batch]): def __init__( self, module: torch.nn.Module, ): super().__init__() self.module = module def predict_step(self, state: State, data: Batch) -> torch.tensor: inputs, targets = data outputs = self.module(inputs) return outputs predict_unit = MyPredictUnit(module=...)
+PredictUnit.
+Then implement thepredict_stepmethod on your class, and then you can optionally implement any of the hooks which allow you to control the behavior of the loop at different points.
+In addition, you can overrideget_next_predict_batchto modify the default batch fetching behavior.
+Below is a simple example of a user’s subclass ofPredictUnitthat implements a basicpredict_step.from torchtnt.framework.unit import PredictUnit Batch = Tuple[torch.tensor, torch.tensor] # specify type of the data in each batch of the dataloader to allow for typechecking class MyPredictUnit(PredictUnit[Batch]): def __init__( self, module: torch.nn.Module, ): super().__init__() self.module = module def predict_step(self, state: State, data: Batch) -> torch.tensor: inputs, targets = data outputs = self.module(inputs) return outputs predict_unit = MyPredictUnit(module=...)

 - atom_refs#